Nimra-Zahoor/demo-user-journey/README.md

 # Demo User Journey Analytics

 This is a **Next.js demo application** showcasing the [`user-journey-analytics`](https://www.npmjs.com/package/user-journey-analytics) npm package.
-This demo demonstrates how to integrate and use the journey tracking functionality in a real Next.js application.
+This demo demonstrates how to integrate and use the journey tracking functionality in a real Next.js application with a complete backend integration.

 ## 📦 About

-This demo app tests all features of the `user-journey-analytics` package:
+This demo app demonstrates all features of the `user-journey-analytics` package:
 - ✅ Automatic page tracking
 - ✅ Manual action tracking
+- ✅ Action tracking with custom metadata
 - ✅ Time spent per page
 - ✅ **Backend API integration** with SQLite database
 - ✅ Event batching and automatic flushing
+- ✅ Manual flush functionality
 - ✅ Data persistence (localStorage)
 - ✅ Session tracking (sessionStorage)
 - ✅ Export to JSON, CSV, and PDF
+- ✅ Real-time journey viewer
+- ✅ Database events viewer

 ## 🚀 Getting Started